wgsxm/PartCrafter/README.md

 ## 📢 News
+- **2025-07-23**: The 3D scene version of PartCrafter is released, which is trained on [3D-Front](https://huggingface.co/datasets/huanngzh/3D-Front).
 - **2025-07-20**: A guide for installing PartCrafter on Windows is available in [this fork](https://github.com/JackDainzh/PartCrafter-Windows/tree/windows-main).
 Thanks to [JackDainzh](https://github.com/JackDainzh)!
 - **2025-07-13**: PartCrafter is fully open-sourced 🚀.
 - **2025-06-09**: PartCrafter is on arXiv.

 ## 📋 TODO
-- [x] Release inference scripts and pretrained checkpoints.
+- [x] Release inference scripts.
 - [x] Release training code and data preprocessing scripts.
+- [x] Release pretrained checkpoints on both object and scene level.
 - [ ] Provide a HuggingFace🤗 demo.
 - [ ] Release preprocessed dataset.